Code-Institute-Submissions/treasure-hunt/README.md

 * Sounds when anything important in the game happens, pirate voice during the questions and if you lose the game and your crew cheering if you win the game.
 * Help button always available incase the player isnt sure what to do.
 * Mute button that mutes all sound in the game, not just the background music.
 * Visual feedback when the correct or wrong answer is chosen.
-The answer chosen change colour accordingly.
+The answer chosen change color accordingly.
-* Correct answers written up as clues for the next stage of the game, in neast pirates handwriting.
+* Correct answers written up as clues for the next stage of the game, in neat pirates handwriting.
 * Google Maps API used and map customised for a pirate map feeling.
 * Google Maps markers customised and clickable as part of the game.
 * Clickable logo that brings up a modal to restart the game.

 ### Future Features - to implement

 * Next level of the game, from the clickable marker would be to answer questions to get exact coordinates within that country to then find the treasure.

 ## Technologies Used